 top of page

-Trolltunga Hike: A Guide & Tips to Trolltunga From Odda with a Campervan or Motorhome 2024
+Trolltunga Hike: A Guide & Tips to Trolltunga Parking 2024

-Whether you are a seasoned traveller or a newbie to the whole thing the Trolltunga Hike can be difficult to navigate, between 3 car parks, 2 shuttle buses, expensive costs and a full days hike, it can seem overwhelming.
+Norway is one of our favourite hiking destinations but the Trolltunga Hike can be difficult to navigate, between 3 car parks, 2 shuttle buses, expensive costs and a full day's hike, it can seem overwhelming.
 That's why we are here to help.
 We too felt confused and shocked by the prices of the popular hike (same as Pulpit Rock) and below we have some handy tips that we wished we had before tackling this picturesque hike.
-Here's tips to hiking Trolltunga by campervan:
+Here's tips for hiking Trolltunga and Trolltunga’s Parking.

-Although its a difficult hike, the views from the Trolls tongue are absolutely outstanding and well worth the long hours of walking on our opinion.
-Its impossible to take a bad photo at this place!
+Although it's a difficult hike, the views from the Troll's Tongue are absolutely outstanding and well worth the long hours of walking in our opinion.
+It's impossible to take a bad photo at this place!

 Car Parking for Trolltunga

-There are three official car parks for Trolltunga and they all have different prices and conditions.
-To start with if you are in a Motorhome or a Campervan you are only allowed to park in P1.
-There you go a nice simple answer, however, parking here will cost you 300NOK (£22.50).
+There are three official car parks for Trolltunga and they all have different prices and rules.
+To start with, if you are in a Motorhome or a Campervan you are only allowed to park in P1, however, parking here will cost you 300NOK (£22.50).
 You will then also need to consider the price of the two shuttle buses if you're not willing to walk up the steep narrow road (more on this later.)

 If you are in a car you have more options for parking.
 P2 or P3.
 These will cost you a little more but will cut out the prices of the shuttle bus - there are shuttle buses between p1 and p2 and then a separate bus between p2 and p3.
 To park in p2 the cost is 500NOK (£37.50) and to park in p3 it will cost you 600NOK plus a 200NOK toll (£60) and you will have to pre-book your parking space.